 - Unlimited backups of all your data, and allows multiple platform access.

-- One-touch login feature allows you to access all your accounts quickly.
+- The one-touch login feature allows you to access all your accounts quickly.

 Avast Password Manager is easy of the best free password managers of today, and the reason behind that is its integration with Avast Antivirus.
 The antivirus software comes with a huge number of cyber-security features and the fact that you can combine those with your password manager is something that must be applauded.